 The Stewart Island Promotion Association is committed to ensuring that visitors enjoy their experience.
 If the service provided by any of the operators advertised on this website gives cause for concern please contact us.

 Thanks to the many photographers over the years that have provided images for this website and our printed brochure.
-Alina Atkins, Allan J Kynaston, Craig Stonyer, D Asher, Dave Hill, Debbie Racz, Denise Edgar, Diane Smith, Dobbins Family, Furhana Ahmad, Gary Lawrence, Glenda Payne, Jay Nicholson, Jo Learmonth, Jo Riksem, Jules Retberg, Juliet Nicholas, Leah Rudin-Jones, Lee Wadds, the family of the late Margaret Fairhall, Matt Jones, Rachael McKay, Rebecca Wilson-Jennings, Sarah Smith, Scott & Mary Flanders, Serena Dawson, and Steve Nolan.
+Alina Atkins, Allan J Kynaston, Craig Stonyer, D Asher, Dave Hill, Debbie Racz, Denise Edgar, Diane Smith, Dobbins Family, Furhana Ahmad, Gary Lawrence, Glenda Payne, Jay Nicholson, Jo Learmonth, Jo Riksem, Jules Retberg, Juliet Nicholas, Leah Rudin-Jones, Lee Wadds, the family of the late Margaret Fairhall, Matt Jones, Rachael McKay, Rebecca Wilson-Jennings, Sandra Whipp, Sarah Smith, Scott & Mary Flanders, Serena Dawson, and Steve Nolan.